Jackson County Employment Opportunity

 I. Position Summary

-III.
+II.
 Examples of Essential Position Duties

-Prepare the budget; assist in budget implementation and administration; prepare reports on operations and activities; participate in the forecast of additional funds needed for staffing, equipment, materials, and supplies.
 Adheres to County and departmental policies and procedures as well as safe work practices, policies and procedures.

 Develops and maintains effective working relationships with other staff, public officials, the general public and representatives of other agencies.